Immediate Release: October

 mining, and deny their application for permits to expand their operations,"

-organizations made further claims in both cases about impacts on local
+organizations made further claims in both cases about the impact on local

 required “hard look” at the environmental impacts from the mine because the